 5. Building a purchased services sourcing team and required skills

 6. Establishing an effective process in quasi-centralized sourcing environments

 Future Imaging Trends and Needs in the OR and GI Lab

 Imaging equipment in the Operating Room (OR) and GI lab are critical in performing diagnostic and therapeutic procedures.
 The market has evolved from SD to HD and new technologies like 4K, Robotics, 3D, NBI, and Near-InfraRed with ICG are taking the imaging space to the next level.
 So will a technology be crowned King?
 Or will all of these technologies hold a place at the Roundtable?
-In this interactive session, you will share your insights on the technology, clinical, and financial trends impacting the future of endoscopy and surgical camera systems and discuss what else is required to support this migration.
-Come join us as we explore what shifts are occurring, in both the consumer and medical markets, that will change the demands of surgeons, nurses, staff, and hospitals with respect to surgical and diagnostic visualization and try to determine how to best support health systems with this evolution.
+In this interactive session, attendees shared their insights on the technology, clinical, and financial trends impacting the future of endoscopy and surgical camera systems and discussed what else is required to support this migration.
+Other topics included what shifts are occurring, in both the consumer and medical markets, that will change the demands of surgeons, nurses, staff, and hospitals with respect to surgical and diagnostic visualization and determining how to best support health systems with this evolution.

 Predictive and Prescriptive Analytics: The Future of Capturing and Mining Data to

 Identify and Achieve Cost Savings to Improve Financial Health